Information for lawyers

-The Big Case Management (BCM) program governs the most costly and complex criminal trial defences funded by Legal Aid Ontario (LAO).
+The Big Case Management (BCM) program governs the most expensive and complex criminal trial defences Legal Aid Ontario (LAO) funds.

-Under the BCM program, LAO sets budget limits for criminal cases expected to cost more than $20,000.
+Under the BCM program, LAO may set budgets for complex criminal cases expected to cost more than $20,000.
 In these cases, LAO establishes individual budgets rather than using its standard tariff system to determine the maximum hours available to counsel.

 LAO's legislated guidelines provide big case management for criminal matters in the following circumstances:

-- Any case where the total fees and disbursements are anticipated to exceed $20,000
+- Complex cases where the total fees and disbursements are anticipated to exceed $20,000

 - Murder cases (first or second degree murder charge) where the total fees and disbursements are anticipated to exceed $30,000

-- Any case with multiple accused where the collective fees and disbursements are anticipated to exceed $50,000
+- Complex cases with multiple accused where the collective fees and disbursements are anticipated to exceed $50,000

 Goals of Big Case Management